Kolvereid Municipality: General information

 The municipality of Kolvereid was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1860, the northern islands and coastal area of Kolvereid Municipality (population: 1,702) was separated to become the new Leka Municipality.
+In 1860, the northern islands and coastal area of the Kolvereid Municipality (population: 1,702) was separated to become the new Leka Municipality.
 Then on 1 October 1886, the northeastern part of the municipality (population: 948) surrounding the innermost parts of the Foldafjord was separated to become the new Foldereid Municipality.
 This left Kolvereid Municipality with 1,716 residents.
 On 1 January 1902, an unpopulated part of Kolvereid Municipality was transferred to the neighboring Nærøy Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, a large merger took place which dissolved Kolvereid Municipality.
+On 1 January 1964, a large merger took place which dissolved the Kolvereid Municipality.
 The following areas were merged to form a new, larger Nærøy Municipality: